 I imagine that somewhere in this world there are people that are 100% cool with unexpected guests.
 Maybe you have friends and neighbors that just drop by.
 They might mosey over with a glass of wine that turns into opening a bottle to share while you chat, and then you think Hey!
 Let’s share a meal!

 Is this a thing?
 Or is this like something I made up in my head in my 20’s when Desperate Housewives was still on TV?
 Those women were ALWAYS just running over to each other’s houses, showing up any hour of any day, and loitering like there’s no place to be.

-I need time to move the stacks of folded clothes off the arm of the couch, get all the things that have accumulated on the kitchen island OFF of it, and a solid 20 minutes to sweep up dog hair.
-If you don’t give me a heads up and I have no time to clean the bathroom before you roll up at my house?
+I need time to move the stacks of folded clothes off the arm of the couch, get all the things that have accumulated on the kitchen island OFF of it, and then I need to relocate all the dogs.
+If you don’t give me a heads up and I have no time to check the bathroom and hide all my cosmetics before you roll up at my house?